e-Spirit/fsxa-pwa/docs/DevMode.md

 ![Missing Layout](../assets/documentation/DevMode/MissingLayout.png)

+The `components` map can be found in the `fsxa.config.ts` in the root directory of your project.

 ## Info box

 If you have already implemented a component, you will see a question mark icon when hovering over the element.